kaizen-ai/kaizenflow/README.md

 # Code org
 - `helpers`: low-level helpers that are general and not specific of any project
 - `core`: helpers that are specific of data science, finance projects
-- test

 # Workflow

 ## Be patient
-- This flow is designed to make our projects portable across
+- This flow is designed to make our projects portable across:
     - platforms (e.g., macOS, Linux)
     - different installation of OSes (e.g., GP's laptop vs Paul's laptop) with all the peculiar ways we install and manage servers and laptops